micsupasun/natural_language_processing/README.md

  - [all types of word sentence representation](https://github.com/micsupasun/natural_language_processing/blob/main/word_sentence_representation/word_sentence_representation/README.md) can separate word in sentence with One hot encoding(bag of words), Count Vectorizer, TF-IDF, Word Embedding, Word2Vec

 # in progress project
-1. Text Classification with news
-2. publish paper(Enhancing and Comparative Analysis of Speech Emotion Recognition Across Diverse Datasets and Models).
-The code is complete, but I can't publish the code before its published paper is published in the next few months.
+1. publish a paper(Enhancing and Comparative Analysis of Speech Emotion Recognition Across Diverse Datasets and Models).
+The code is complete, but I cannot publish the code before its published paper is published in the next few months.
-3. tweet 3 project.
+2. tweet 3 project.